What is the cost of services provided by SJDC?

 How long does it take to complete digital forensics analysis?

-Generally, a basic request for an computer analysis (recover e-mail, a specific document, etc) requires a minimum of seven and a half billable hours (imaging, analysis, verification, duplication, documentation, etc).
+Generally, a basic request for an computer analysis (recover e-mail, a specific document, etc) requires a minimum of ten billable hours (imaging, analysis, verification, duplication, documentation, etc).
 Broader requests that involve extensive research (searches for less specific evidence) are likely to exceed 20 hours.
 E-discovery requires a significant amount of time, which is generally difficult to estimate in advance.
 While each case is different, SJDC can provide a rough estimate of the amount of time expected for the request during the initial consultation.

 Do I have to send my phone for SJDC to recover data (text messages, contacts, call logs, etc)?